dan-wells/kiss-aligner/README.md

-If something goes wrong and you need to restart the script but don't want to redo previous work, then pass the `--stage` argument to `run.sh` specifying where you want to pick up.
+If something goes wrong and you need to restart the script but don't want to redo previous work, then pass the `--stage` argument to `run.sh` specifying where you want to pick up from.

+Check `run.sh --help` to see all available options.

 **Note:** Not all utterances may be successfully aligned!
 In that case, there will simply be missing CTM files in the final output.
 You can find warnings